-Putting an end to the leaks and rumors, Google confirmed the existence of its custom SoC (system-on-chip) for Pixel phones yesterday.
-The first Google-made mobile chip is called “Google Tensor” and will power the upcoming Pixel 6 and Pixel 6 Pro.
-While the company is not ready to share the exact details on CPU, GPU, and other specifications, we have compiled what we know about the Google Tensor chipset so far.
-So if you are curious to know what makes Google’s upcoming Pixel 6 series so special, read till the end to learn everything about the Tensor chip.
+Putting an end to the leaks and rumors, Google has launched the first custom SoC (system-on-chip) for Pixel phones today.
+The first Google-made mobile chip is called “Google Tensor”, and it powers the Pixel 6 and Pixel 6 Pro.
+Now that Google has launched the Pixel 6 flagship series with Tensor chip, we have some official details about the CPU, GPU, and other specifications.
+If you are curious to know what makes Google’s Pixel 6 series so special, read till the end to learn everything about the Tensor chip.

-Google Tensor Chip: Everything We Know So Far (2021)
+Google Tensor Chip: Everything You Should Know (2022)

 Google Tensor will be exclusive to the company’s Pixel phones, at least that’s the plan for now.
 Moreover, the company will use Tensor on flagship phones, while the budget Pixel a-series will continue using Snapdragon chipsets for the foreseeable future.
-That said, here’s what to expect from the Tensor chip.
+That said, here’s what we know about the Tensor chip right now.

 What is Google Tensor Chip?

 Google Tensor chip is Google’s first in-house System on a Chip (SoC) for smartphones.
-The chipset will make its first appearance on Pixel 6 and Pixel 6 Pro later this year.
+The chipset has made its first appearance on Pixel 6 and Pixel 6 Pro.
 The name Tensor comes from Google’s machine learning chip “Tensor Processing Unit” (or TPU, for short) that’s widely used in data centers.

 Why is Google Making Its Own Mobile Chip?